GJDuck/e9patch/doc/e9tool-user-guide.md

 once during the patched program's initialization.
 For patched executables, the command line arguments (`argc` and `argv`) and the environment pointer (`envp`) will be passed as arguments to the function.
-Note that, for technical reasons, the `argc`/`argv`/`envp` arguments are only available for patched executables, and will be zero/`NULL` for patched shared objects.

 In the example above, the initialization function searches for an environment variable `MAX`, and sets the `max` counter accordingly.